The Months have ends—the Years—a knot—

 In this very feminine approach to death, Dickinson casts the earth as a loving mother tenderly putting her tired children to bed after a long and tiring day.
 Our lives, like the mother’s knitting, unwind from a skein.
 Its final knot is permanent, “No Power can untie” it.
-Twenty-two years later, in 1884, John Keats mused that “I have been half in love with easeful Death / Call’d him soft names in many a mused rhyme” (from “Ode to a Nightingale).
-To Keat, Death is an object of desire.
+In 1819, John Keats mused that “I have been half in love with easeful Death / Call’d him soft names in many a mused rhyme” (from “Ode to a Nightingale").
+To Keats, Death is an object of desire.
 The poet calls him and one supposes that one day the dread lover will appear.

 In Dickinson’s poem, despite months and years drawn out in “Misery,” the “tired lives” are not calling out for easeful Death.
 Instead, like children who insist on playing long after they have wearied of the game, people cling to life even when it has lost its pleasure.
 It's Mother, finally, not Lover, who finally puts an end to it.
 Unlike Keats who views death as a final merging with a mystical Other, Dickinson would have a mother – perhaps because her own mother was an invalid – kindly and “tenderly” tuck her little charges back into “her mysterious Drawers.”
 The image calls up not only our mothers’ dressers (and what child has never stealthily opened her mother’s mysterious drawers), but a graveyard where the dead are tucked in in their coffins and shut up in earth.
 Death, then, in Dickinson’s vision, is not a sentient figure; it is just the state of rest for Earth’s tired children.